Patients

 Pancreatic cancer has a poor prognosis and limited therapeutic alternatives.
 Few drugs have been approved for pancreatic cancer in the last two decades, yielding extremely modest improvements in patient outcomes.
 Pancreatic cancer represents a dire, unmet medical need.

 We have completed a phase 1 clinical trial, showing that viral immunotherapy using CAN-2409 followed by valacyclovir can be safely combined with pancreatic cancer standard of care without added toxicity.
-Clinical response and survival appeared to compare favorably to expected outcomes and demonstrated increased infiltration by CD8 positive T cells (Aguilar et al, Cancer Immunol Immunother, 2015).
+Clinical response and survival appeared to compare favorably to expected outcomes and demonstrated increased infiltration by CD8 positive T cells (Aguilar LK et al. Cancer Immunol Immunother, 2015;64:727-36).

-Randomized phase 2 clinical trial of CAN-2409 followed by valacyclovir combined with standard of care for advanced non-metastatic pancreatic adenocarcinoma (PaTK02)
+Randomized phase 2 clinical trial of CAN-2409 followed by valacyclovir combined with standard of care for borderline resectable pancreatic adenocarcinoma (PaTK02)

 Click the link below to learn more about this study and review eligibility on clinicaltrials.gov.
 Please scroll down toward the bottom (“Contacts and Locations”) to identify clinical sites near you.